Profitbase/Episode-Docs/articles/flow/triggers/microsoft-365-outlook/when-new-email-arrives-trigger.md

 Runs the Flow when a new email arrives in a Microsoft 365 mailbox.

 Use this action to run a Flow when a new mail arrives in a Microsoft 365 Outlook mailbox.
-To do this, you need to create a [Microsoft 365 Outlook connection](../../actions/microsoft-365-outlook/outlook-connection.md) by logging on with an account having access to the mailbox.
+If you don't already have one, you need to first create a [Microsoft 365 Outlook connection](../../actions/microsoft-365-outlook/outlook-connection.md) by logging on with an account having access to the mailbox.

 ## Properties